EPL GW-16 Fantrax Player Picks

 Phil Foden (MCI vs BRE, $14.85)

 I’m guessing at Pep roulette here, but you won’t have to.
 Keep an eye on the team news and fit in whichever City attackers you can.
-There’s no Champion’s League match this week to muddy team selection (there is an EFL Cup tie against Chelsea though), so Foden could be ready to go from the start, and he’ll be keen to leave for the World Cup in goalscoring form.
+There’s no Champion’s League match this week to muddy team selection (but there is an EFL Cup tie against Chelsea), so Foden could be ready to go from the start, and he’ll be keen to leave for the World Cup in goal-scoring form.

 ~